gowri-2005-dev/task-manager/README.md

 - Dockerize the application
 - Deploy the application using Kubernetes
 - Run two replicas of the application
+- Automate build and deployment using Jenkins
+- Deploy the application on AWS EC2

 ## API Endpoints